 FDA's Sentinel Initiative - Background

-At a time when patients and caregivers are demanding more information about the associated benefits and potential risks of the products they use, 21st century technology has opened up innovative methods of monitoring FDA-regulated products that will enhance public health safety in ways previously unachievable.
+At a time when patients and caregivers are demanding more information about the associated benefits and potential risks of the medical products they use, 21st century technology has opened up innovative methods of actively monitoring FDA-regulated products to enhance public safety in ways previously unachievable.

-FDA has used administrative and insurance claims databases to investigate safety questions about Agency-regulated products, but generally it has only worked with one particular healthcare system at a time to evaluate a given safety issue.
-Its goal now is to create a linked, sustainable system--which FDA calls the Sentinel System--that will draw on existing automated healthcare data from multiple sources to actively monitor the safety of medical products continuously and in real-time.
+The FDA has long used administrative and insurance claims databases to investigate safety questions about Agency-regulated products, but until Sentinel, the Agency generally was only able to work with one particular healthcare system at a time to evaluate a given safety issue.

 Sentinel has the largest multisite distributed database in the world dedicated to medical product safety.
 It is constantly growing and improving to meet FDA’s needs.
 Descriptive statistics on the Sentinel database can be found on the Sentinel webpage.
 The active surveillance capability of the Sentinel System does not replace the FDA’s existing surveillance tools, but complements other FDA safety surveillance capabilities by allowing the FDA to proactively assess the safety of regulated medical products.